Boer republics: South African Republic

 The Boer Republics were predominately Calvinist Protestant due to their Dutch heritage, and this played a significant role in their culture.
 The ZAR national constitution did not provide separation between church and state, disallowing the franchise (citizenship) to anyone not a member of the Dutch Reformed Church.
 In 1858, these clauses were altered in the constitution to allow for the Volksraad to approve other Dutch Calvinist churches that separated from the Dutch Reformed Church in the wake of a number of splits.
 Members of the Roman Catholic Church and other Christian churches were not allowed to become citizens of the ZAR.

 Zoutpansberg

-The Zoutpansberg Boers came in 1835, settling along the Limpopo River, where they learnt gold working from the natives.
-The white settlers in Zoutpansberg had a long reputation of lawlessness, often being called typical "Back-veldt Boers".
+The Zoutpansberg Boers came in 1835, settling along the Limpopo River, where they learnt goldworking from the natives.
+The white settlers in Zoutpansberg had a reputation of lawlessness, often being called typical "Back-veldt Boers".
 In 1864, they were inevitably incorporated into the South African Republic (Transvaal) after the Transvaal Civil War.
 As a district in the Republic, they had the largest native population in the South African Republic.